UXAspects/UXAspects/BREAKING_CHANGES.md

 # 4.x to 5.0
-* Angular 10 is no longer supported
+* Angular 10 and 11 is no longer supported

 # 3.x to 4.0
 * Angular 9 is no longer supported.